sbslee/pypgx/docs/cli.rst

      -h, --help            Show this help message and exit.
      --assembly TEXT       Reference genome assembly (default: 'GRCh37') (choices:
                            'GRCh37', 'GRCh38').
+     --panel PATH          VCF file corresponding to a reference haplotype panel (compressed or uncompressed).
+By default, the 1KGP panel is used.
      --impute              Perform imputation of missing genotypes.
      --force               Overwrite output directory if it already exists.
      --samples TEXT [TEXT ...]